SherbyRobotics/racecar/doc/README.md

     <img src="https://github.com/SherbyRobotics/racecar/blob/master/doc/Charging_Traxxas_with_imax_B6.jpg" alt="traxxas_battery" width="500">

 * Sometimes, the charger will "charge" the Traxxas battery for like 20 seconds and then decide it is full.
 In reality, the battery has not been recharged.
 Wait a minute and try again (Hold Start).
 Repeat until the charging cycle starts for real (at least 25 minutes or more).

+* If it still doesn't want to charge, you must perform a Discharge/Charge cycle.
+Set the Discharge rate at 100mA and the Charge rate at the usual 2A.

 # The Killswitch